dentarg/auth0-blog/_posts/2018-04-24-whats-new-in-angular6.markdown

 });
 ```

-## 2. Goodbye Template Tag
+## 2. Goodbye Template Element

-The `<template>` tag was deprecated long ago, precisely in Angular 4.
+The `<template>` element was deprecated long ago, precisely in Angular 4.
 It has been removed completely in Angular 6.

-The `<ng-template>` tag should be used instead.
+The `<ng-template>` element should be used instead.

 **Before:**